nqdu/JDSurfG/README.md

 # Joint Inversion of Direct Surface Wave Tomography and Bouguer Gravity
-Version 3.0.
-Important version!
+Version 3.0+.
+Important versions!
 This version is about **5-10 times faster** than previous versions!
 It is ready for use but documentation and recommendations are still under construction.

 ## New Features